-Civ VI has gone all Sid Meier’s Pirates with a swashbuckling new mode
+Civilization VI has gone all Sid Meier’s Pirates with a swashbuckling new mode

-Civ VI has gone all Sid Meier's Pirates with a swashbuckling new mode
+Civilization VI has gone all Sid Meier's Pirates with a swashbuckling new mode

 Frankly, it’s about time someone took the expansionist nations of Sid Meier’s Civilization VI down a peg.
 This month’s free update for the hegaxonal society generator adds the Pirates multiplayer scenario, daring you to wear in those sea legs by becoming the most feared fleet commander on the high seas.
 Plunder trade routes, inspire fear, flee the forces of burgeoning imperial powers… hang on, Sid, haven’t we been here before?